 If your bankruptcy was dismissed, pay down your old debt as aggressively as possible.
 If your debts were discharged, do not take on more debt than you can pay off monthly.
-You want to prove that you can handle debt responsibly, not that there’s a lender for everybody.
+You want to prove that you can handle debt responsibly.

 Pay On Time

-Make your payments on time.
+Make your monthly payments on time.
 This point can’t be stressed enough.
-If you were able to get a car loan, set up automatic payments.
-Set reminders for yourself to pay your bills with plenty of time to spare for delivery where e-payments aren’t possible.
-Creditors want to see that you have learned from your past mistakes.
+If you were able to get a car loan or other installment loan, consider setting up automatic payments.
+Also, it’s good to set reminders for yourself to pay your bills with plenty of time to spare for delivery where e-payments aren’t possible.
+Creditors want to see that you’ve learned from your past mistakes.

 Write A Letter Of Explanation

-Write a letter to explain the circumstances surrounding your bankruptcy and submit it with your mortgage application.
+Write a letter to explain the circumstances surrounding your bankruptcy, and submit the letter with your mortgage application when you ask for preapproval.
 Make sure you detail any underlying problems that led to the bankruptcy and explain how you’ve dealt with them to make sure the same situation doesn’t arise in the future.

-Lenders make their money by making loans, so any context you can provide may go a long way toward getting yourself approved.
+Lenders make their money by making loans.
+Every time they issue a loan, they’re taking a risk, so any context you can provide may go a long way toward getting yourself approved.

 With the waiting period behind you, your finances in order, and steps taken to reestablish your credit, you can begin the preapproval process.
 Getting preapproved will give you a clearer idea of what you can afford.

 Once you’ve gotten a preapproval letter, you’ll be able to attach a copy of it to any offer you make on a house.
-It will signal to the seller that you are serious about your offer and that your lender has found you creditworthy.
+It will signal to the seller that you’re serious about your offer and that your lender has found you creditworthy.

 - Bank statements